-Laura was a National-level trampolinist at college and discovered triathlon at University, and has developed through the sport to winning Ironman 70.3 distance events.
-Laura raced sprint distances in 2017 and collected both National and British medals alongside a fourth place at the Age Group World Championships.
+Laura was a National-level trampolinist at college and discovered triathlon at University.
+In 2017 Laura raced sprint distances and medalled at the British Champs, as well as finishing fourth at the World Age Group Championships.

-In 2018 she stepped up to long-distance racing, finishing second overall in her age group at Staffordshire 70.3 and eighth at the World Championships.
-This year, in winning her age-group at IronMan Victoria-Gasquiez in July, qualified for the World Championships at Kona 2019.
+In 2018 she stepped up to long-distance racing, finishing second in her age group at Staffordshire 70.3 and eighth at the World Championships, before becoming the best in the world for her age-group in 2019.

 Artemis is a highly talented all-women triathlon racing team consisting of Alice Tourell, Natalie Curgenven, Sophie Johnson and Rachel Nicholl.

 Our fearsome foursome compete at European and World Championship level in triathlon, and on 2019 results, ranked amongst the top-20 in the world for their age-groups.

 Alex has only been in the sport for a few years but has already covered all distances triathlon has to offer as part of Team Macmillan helping to support athletes of all abilities out on the course.

 Alex juggles a busy family and work life and, after some time away from the sport in 2019, is focused on racing mid-late season in 2020.